MLHale/CYBR8470/modules/penetration-testing/README.md

  > Image credit: Bruegge and Dutoit, _Object-oriented Software Engineering: Using UML, Patterns, and Java_, Prentice Hall, 2010

 #### What can we do about errors and faults?
-We can Test!
-The goal of testing is to discover `faults` before they lead to `errors`.
+We can **Test!** The goal of testing is to discover `faults` before they lead to `errors`.
 Once we know what is wrong, we can `mitigate` it in some way to prevent it from becoming an issue.

 * Testing often means traversing the different ways in which your app operates.
-* This is especially true for `penetration` tests which identify `security faults` (commonly known as `software weaknesses`).
+* This is especially true for `penetration` tests which identify `security faults` (commonly known as `software weaknesses`) that lead to `security vulnerabilities`.

 ![error-slides](./img/error-slide5.png)
 > Image credit: Bruegge and Dutoit, _Object-oriented Software Engineering: Using UML, Patterns, and Java_, Prentice Hall, 2010